fenxu/azure-powershell-docs-prod/azure/ServiceFabric/v3.1/Stop-ServiceFabricChaos.md

 manager: visual-studio-china
 ---

-# Get-ServiceFabricNodeConfiguration
+# Stop-ServiceFabricChaos

 ## SYNOPSIS
-Gets the configuration of a Service Fabric node.
+Stops Chaos in the cluster.

 ## SYNTAX

 ```
-Get-ServiceFabricNodeConfiguration [-TimeoutSec <Int32>] [<CommonParameters>]
+Stop-ServiceFabricChaos [-TimeoutSec <Int32>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-ServiceFabricNodeConfiguration** cmdlet gets the configuration of a Service Fabric node.
+The **Stop-ServiceFabricChaos** cmdlet stops Chaos in the cluster.

-Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the Connect-ServiceFabricCluster cmdlet.
+For more information about Chaos in the Fault Analysis Service (FAS), see the Start-ServiceFabricChaos cmdlet.

 ## EXAMPLES

-### Example 1: Get node configuration
+### Example 1: Stop Chaos in the cluster
 ```
-PS C:\>Get-ServiceFabricNodeConfiguration
+PS C:\>Stop-ServiceFabricChaos
 ```

-This command returns the cluster manifest data corresponding to the node.
+This command stops chaos in the cluster.

 ## PARAMETERS